vanhoefm/macstealer/README.md

 This repo contains **MacStealer**.
 It can test Wi-Fi networks for **MAC address stealing** **attacks (CVE-2022-47522)**.
-This vulnerability affects Wi-Fi networks with malicious insiders, where our attack can be used to **bypass client isolation** (sometimes also called AP isolation), or to bypass Dynamic ARP inspection (DAI), or to bypass other techniques that prevent clients from attacking each other.
+This vulnerability affects Wi-Fi networks with malicious insiders, where our attack can **bypass client isolation**, which is sometimes also known as AP isolation.
+It can also be used to bypass Dynamic ARP inspection (DAI) and similar techniques that prevent clients from attacking each other.
 Our attack can be used to intercept the traffic of other users.
 The attack is also known as the _security context override attack_, see Section 5 of our [USENIX Security '23 paper](https://www.usenix.org/conference/usenixsecurity23/presentation/schepers).
 Concrete examples of possible affected networks are: